 Businesses and residents are being asked to help us reduce false alarms.

-Overnight crews were called to false alarms in Brighton, Eastbourne, Seaford, Crowborough and Hastings.
+Overnight, we were called to 14 false alarms in Brighton, Hove, Bexhill, St Leonards-on-Sea, Eastbourne and Lewes.

 False alarms divert our crews from real emergencies.
-If you have an alarm, you can help reduce false alarms.
+If you have an alarm, you can help reduce these call-outs.

 - If you have an automatic alarm system, make sure it is installed properly, that you know how it works and it is serviced regularly by a competent person.
 The British Standards Institute's BS 5839 has recommendations for the planning, design, installation, commissioning and maintenance of these systems.
 If these are followed, a false alarm issue is unlikely to occur.